The Effects of AGN Feedback on the Lyman-$\alpha$ Forest Flux Power Spectrum: Introduction

 Recent works have focused on the potential for galactic feedback to heat the low-$z$ \lya~forest \citep{Viel:2017, Gurvich2017, Tonnesen:2017}.
 Specifically, active galactic nuclei (AGN) feedback, which is expected to be more prominent at lower redshifts, could produce heating on Mpc scales and thus potentially affect the \lya~forest \citep{BroderickI:2012, ChangII:2012}.
 Currently, feedback models are generally calibrated to the observed galaxy stellar mass function, and multiple AGN models have produced physically reasonable galaxies in this regard.
-Therefore, seeking additional independent observational constraints will be necessary to distinguish between AGN feedback models and the \lya~forest may provide such a novel constraint.
+Therefore, it will be necessary to seek additional independent observational constraints to distinguish between AGN feedback models and the \lya~forest may provide such a novel constraint.
+To develop the \lya~forest as such a constraint, simulations with identical setups but different AGN feedback models will be required.
+The CAMELS simulations \citep{CAMELS-public} may provide the best data set for such an analysis; however, ideally the simulations would use the same hydrodynamic solvers too.
+Furthermore, obtaining a better understanding of the potential impact that AGN feedback can have on \lya~forest statistics will be necessary to perform a detailed analysis.
+In this work we will focus on the latter, following up on recent works with similar goals.

 Many recent studies on the low-z \lya~forest have explored the impact of AGN feedback on the IGM, but there is not yet a concrete method for observationally disentangling the effects of AGN from other heating and ionization sources \citep{Nasir:2017, Christiansen:2020, Chabanier:2020, Burkhart_2022, Khaire:2022, Tillman:2023AJL, Tillman:2023AJ, Dong:2023, Khaire:2023, Dong:2024, Khaire:2024}.
 In many of these works, the effects of AGN feedback on the column density distribution function was found to be highly degenerate with re-scaling the assumed UVB.
 Additionally, no simulation matches the observed $b$-value distribution at $z<$1.
 Out of the \lya~forest summary statistics that are typically analyzed, \citet{Burkhart_2022} and \citet{Khaire:2024} found that the 1D transmitted flux power spectrum (P1D) may provide the best opportunity to study the unique effects of feedback.